 But times have changed; techniques have evolved.
 It’s 2020 baby, use LinkedIn instead!

 With over 675 million users in more than 200 countries, LinkedIn is a goldmine for leads.
 The platform has mutated and evolved from a simple social network to an omnipotent tool for professionals and brands to drive business results, raise brand awareness, promote career opportunities, and educate potential customers about products and services.
+To kickstart your career on this social media platform, you can refer to this guide on how to build your personal brand for LinkedIn.

 A calculated, patient approach to LinkedIn lead generation can take your business to dizzy new heights.
 But to get there, you’ve got to climb the ladder first.
 From the bottom it can seem daunting.
 But the truth is, there are only five simple steps between your business and all those leads at the top.